Massless and Partially Massless Limits in Quadratic Gravity: Summary and conclusions

 \subsection{Acknowledgements}

-I am very grateful to Damiano Anselmi, Marco Piva and especially Fawad Hassan for useful discussions, and to Massimo Taronna for explaining some details of his work~\cite{Joung:2014aba}.
+I am very grateful to Damiano Anselmi, Marco Piva and especially Fawad Hassan and Kurt Hinterbichler for useful discussions, to Massimo Taronna for explaining some details of his work~\cite{Joung:2014aba}, and to Tibério de Paula Netto for comments.
 I would like to thank Elizabeth Colina for her inspiring support and advices.
 Nordita is supported in part by NordForsk.